OladapoA/exercise-tracker/README.md

 This is my attempt to create my first full stack web application.
 The app is a exercise tracker with the initial aim of being able to create exercise routines and save them to a user.

-The app consists of 3 layers, the client which is yet created, the API server and a database to persist the data.
+The app consists of 3 layers, the client which is yet to be created, the API server and a database to persist the data.

 The client will be built using React.js.
 I'm hoping to learn the technologies around routing and state management.